open-feature/docs.openfeature.dev/docs/getting-started/java.md

 </TabItem>
 </Tabs>

-> Note that you may have a different `.jar` name based on your build configurations.

-Now you can visit the url [http://localhost:8080/hello](http://localhost:8080/hello) and observe the message **Hello.!**.
+Now you can visit the url [http://localhost:8080/hello](http://localhost:8080/hello) and observe the message **Hello!**.

 At this point, we are falling back to the default response.
-By default, OpenFeature will return the default value when there are no providers configured or running.
-In our code, we used flagd provider, yet we did not configure and run it.
+By default, OpenFeature will return the default value when there are no provider configured or running.
+In the next step, you will learn how to configure and add a provider.

-### Step 5: Configure and run FlagD
+### Step 5: Add a provider to OpenFeature

+Providers are an important concept in OpenFeature because they are responsible for the flag evaluation itself.
+As we saw in the previous step, OpenFeature without a provider always returns the default value.
+If we want to actually perform feature flagging, we'll need to register a provider.

 Create a new file named `flags.json` and add the following JSON.
 Notice that there's a flag called `welcome-message` which matches the flag key defined in [step 3](#step-3-add-code).
 The `welcome-message` flag has `on` and `off` variants that return `true` and `false` respectively.